postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

     <img alt="Move collection" src="https://assets.postman.com/postman-docs/move-collection-v9.jpg" width="300px" height="400px"/>

-1. Select the workspace where you want to move the element, and then select the **Move** button.
+1. Select the workspace where you want to move the element, and then select **Move**.

     > You cannot move elements from a private, team, or public workspace to a personal workspace.